pubnub/pubnub-mcp-server/resources/sdk_docs/python_channel-groups.md

 # Channel Groups API for Python SDK

-Channel groups bundle thousands of channels under a name for subscribing.
-You can't publish to a channel group—publish to individual channels.
+Channel groups let you bundle many channels under one name and subscribe to them.
+You can't publish to a channel group; publish to individual channels.

 ##### Request execution and return values

-Operations can be synchronous or asynchronous.
+Operations can be run synchronously or asynchronously.

 `.sync()` returns an `Envelope` with:
-- `Envelope.result` (type varies per API)
+- `Envelope.result` (type varies by API)
 - `Envelope.status` (`PnStatus`)

 ```